sestaton/HMMER2GO/README.md

 **DEPENDENCIES**

 EMBOSS and HMMER version 3+ must be installed to use HMMER2GO.
-See the [installing dependencies](https://github.com/sestaton/HMMER2GO/wiki/Installing-dependencies) wiki page for instructions how to install these programs.
+See the [installing dependencies](https://github.com/sestaton/HMMER2GO/wiki/Installing-dependencies) wiki page for instructions how to install these programs (or see below for Linux installation).

 **INSTALLATION**

 Perl must be installed to use HMMER2GO, and there are a couple of external modules required.
-If you have [cpanminus](https://metacpan.org/pod/App::cpanminus), installation can be done with a single command (note that this requires [git](http://git-scm.com/)):
+The nstallation can be done with the following  command (note that this requires [git](http://git-scm.com/)):

-    cpanm git://github.com/sestaton/HMMER2GO.git
+For Ubuntu/Debian as the OS:

+    apt-get install -y emboss hmmer
+    curl -L cpanmin.us | perl - git://github.com/sestaton/HMMER2GO.git

 Alternatively, download the latest [release](https://github.com/sestaton/HMMER2GO/releases) and run the following command in the top directory: